espocrm/documentation/docs/administration/2fa.md

 ### Enabling for user

 Go to your user profile (from the menu at the top-right corner) and then click *Security* button.
-Then, enable 2FA and select *SMS* type.
+Then, enable 2FA and select the *SMS* method.
 Choose a phone number and then send a code.
 Then you will need to confirm the code.